Economic restrictions are having a devastating effect on Russia — but may have a harder time reaching Russian wealth in U.S.

 The law firm Sidley Austin announced that it had terminated relationships with another Russian bank, VTB Group.
 “VTB Group is no longer a client of Sidley Austin LLP in compliance with U.S. sanctions,” a firm spokesman said.
 VTB had been paying Sidley $30,000 a month between late April and September, according to the firm’s disclosure under the Foreign Agents Registration Act.

-Even American businesses with only symbolic ties Russia took pains to distance themselves from Putin’s Ukraine offensive.
+Even American businesses with only symbolic ties to Russia took pains to distance themselves from Putin’s Ukraine offensive.
 A restaurant owner in Texas told the Austin American-Statesman that she was changing the name of her business from The Russia House to The House in solidarity with Ukrainians.
 “I am doing this for the people of Ukraine, because the name is painful,” owner Varda Monamour told the Austin paper.

 Tom Firestone, a former resident legal adviser at the U.S. Embassy in Moscow and a partner at the law firm Stroock & Stroock & Lavan, said he believed there would be pressure on American businesses to take such voluntary and sometimes symbolic steps to show solidarity while Ukrainians are under fire.
 The pressure could come, he said, “as part of their corporate responsibility policies, not to be doing business that [is] seen as supporting the Putin regime.”